Where was the BBC’s Dracula filmed?

 Episode 2

-The second episode was filmed completely in Bray Studios, with the Fort Dracula set put apart for The Demeter – the well-known ship that takes Dracula to the UK – which was constructed utterly from scratch in round six weeks.
+The second episode was filmed totally in Bray Studios, with the Citadel Dracula set put apart for The Demeter – the well-known ship that takes Dracula to the UK – which was constructed fully from scratch in round six weeks.

-Requested if the Demeter was a fantasy ship, Moffat instructed HEARALPUBLICIST, “Properly no, there would have been ships of this measurement.
-However I believe it’s most likely… by way of peak of the rooms, they’re all there to accommodate a 6 foot 4 Dracula.
+Requested if the Demeter was a fantasy ship, Moffat informed HEARALPUBLICIST, “Nicely no, there would have been ships of this measurement.
+However I believe it’s in all probability… when it comes to peak of the rooms, they’re all there to accommodate a 6 foot 4 Dracula.
 As a result of it might be much less good, and fewer sinister if Dracula was banging his head on a regular basis!”

 Gatiss added.
 “I think the ship that Stoker had in mind was probably more like a clipper.
 But we’ve made it into more of a passenger vessel-cum-cargo.
 It is slightly Hollywoodised, just because you have to, but it’s not ridiculously big.”

-Gatiss added that for some time that they had thought of utilizing an actual ship – however that the choices had been “just too small” – and that with the ability to use laptop generated water made the choice simpler.
+Gatiss added that for some time they’d thought of utilizing an actual ship – however that the choices had been “just too small” – and that with the ability to use pc generated water made the choice simpler.

 Episode three

 Episode three takes us to Whitby, with the Yorkshire seaside city starring as itself within the collection.
-Gatiss mentioned that they used the true location as a method to keep devoted to the e-book.
+Gatiss stated that they used the actual location as a approach to keep devoted to the e book.

 He added, “If there’s any garlic-touching or pearl-clutching going on, then that comes with the territory.
 But I think you can see that we love it, and we very much respect and love all kinds of different versions.
 It’s just that if you’re going to do something with it you have to enjoy that, and say ‘right, here’s our version’.”